kwart/wildfly-administration-training/labs/05_datasources/README.md

-# Lab - WildFly - JDBC drivers and datasources
+# Lab - JBoss EAP - JDBC drivers and datasources

-## Task 1: Install the PostgreSQL JDBC driver as a WildFly module
+## Task 1: Install the PostgreSQL JDBC driver as a JBoss module

 **What:** Download JDBC driver and add it as a module.